 Challenges: Like many educational institutions, SIPI has faced challenges related to funding, resources, and adapting to changing educational trends.
 Despite these challenges, the institute continues to provide valuable education and training to Native American students.

 The Southwestern Indian Polytechnic Institute remains committed to its mission of offering educational opportunities that empower Native American individuals and contribute to their personal growth and the development of their communities.

-The Southwestern Indian Polytechnic Institute prepares our culturally diverse Native American students as life-long learners through partnerships with tribes, employers and other organizations.
+Southwestern Indian Polytechnic Institute prepares our culturally diverse Native American students as life-long learners through partnerships with tribes, employers, and other organizations.
 We establish a strong educational foundation for student success.

-Southwestern Indian Polytechnic Institute will modernize its facilities and technologies to better support student learning.
+Southwestern Indian Polytechnic Institute will strengthen its capacity, through partnerships and internal development, to expand mobile learning.